cfrm17/fxVarianceSwap/README.md

 1. Vega amount currency = USD
 The expected payoff is defined as   in USD.
 The price of the contract in USD is obtained by discounting the expected payoff with USD.
                                              (4)
 where   is the discount factor between the value date and the settle date of the swap.
 As shown in (4), the price does not have any dependence on spot rate.
 Thus, the delta is zero in this case.
-See https://finpricing.com/lib/EqCallable.html

 2. Vega amount currency = EUR
 The expected payoff at the expiry is defined as   in USD and   is the forward FX rate for the expiry date in USD/EUR.
 The price of the contract in USD is obtained by